Types of Water Contaminants & How to Make Water Safe

 Reverse Osmosis

 Reverse Osmosis is a water-purifying treatment that uses pressure to filter contaminated water.
-As the pressurized water passes through a semipermeable membrane, it stops almost anything larger than a water molecule from passing through.
-The use of sediment and carbon filters are used in this process as well.
+As the pressurized water passes through a semi-permeable membrane, it stops almost anything larger than a water molecule from passing through.
+The use of sediment and carbon filters is used in this process as well.

 Reverse Osmosis removes more than 90 to 99% of a wide range of contaminants, such as heavy metals, solvents, organic contaminants such as pesticides and herbicides, and pathogens including viruses, bacteria, and all parasites.